Quuxplusone/Advent/adventure-family-tree/field-guide.md

     the boulder!_
     GET SWORD succeeds, but a cave-in blocks the passage back out.

+- SWEN0448: _You are in a large chamber decorated like an ancient Druid temple continuing to the west with passages leading off to the north and south.
+    A large stone dominates the center of the room.
+    The sword is firmly imbedded in the stone!_ WEAR CROWN; PULL SWORD.
+    _Voila!
+The sword has slid effortlessly out of the stone._

 ## Treasure lists

 - ARNA0660: pieces of eight, iridium crown, large gold nugget, several diamonds,